siudn/tideman/README.md

 # tideman
 ## Description
-Hardest problem I've completed at the time of writing (08/17/23), probably not just in CS, but overall.
+Most difficult problem I've completed at the time of writing (08/17/23), probably not just in CS, but overall.

 Simulates a [Tideman](https://en.wikipedia.org/wiki/Ranked_pairs) (AKA Ranked Pairs) voting method to determine the winner from a user-inputted list of candidates based off of user-inputted preferences from a user-inputted number of voters.
 Done in CS50's GitHub codespace.
 ## Problem